viridia/quill_v1/README.md

 }
 ```

 An element can have multiple styles.
-Styles are applied in order, first-come, first-serve - there is no CSS "cascade".
+Styles are applied in order, first-come, first-serve.

 Conditional styles can be added via selectors.
 It supports a limited subset of CSS syntax (basically the parts of CSS that don't require backtracking):